pglpm/Pbounds/README.md

 \mathrm{P}(a \ \vert\  I) = 1
 $$

-but in this case we can also consider degrees of credibility different from $1$ (see [vignette](https://pglpm.github.io/Pinference/articles/inferP.html) for references).
+but in this case we can also consider degrees of credibility different from $1$.